KalilahClarke/KalilahClarke/README.md

 ### Hi there 👋
 Full Stack Developer here...
-(Omg I Rhymed Lolz) Developing my skills One project at a time.
+(Omg I Rhymed 😜 ) Developing my skills one project at a time.

-Technology is the Future.
-It effects the ways we Communicate, Advocate and Educate.
-Covid-19 taught us that there is a clear need for society to accelerate technologies development and intergate it into our daily lives.
-As a Pursuit Fellow my Goal is to strengthen my skills as a Full-Stack Developer, problem solving and assisting in filling the gaps in our society to better support Parents, Students, Teachers, Advocators etc. in their daily lives.
-Allowing life to be more Effective and Efficent.
+Technology is the Future!
+It effects the ways we communicate, advocate, and educate.
+Covid-19 highlighted the clear need for society to accelerate technological developments and integrate tech into our daily lives.
+As a Pursuit Fellow, my goal is to strengthen my problem solving skills and use my knowledge as a Full-Stack Developer to help fill in the gaps in our society too better support Parents, Students, Teachers, Advocators etc. The motto is allowing life to be more Effective and Efficient.

 <!--
 **KalilahClarke/KalilahClarke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.